libvips/libvips/_posts/2019-04-22-What's-new-in-8.8.md

-libvips 8.8 is [now officially released](https://github.com/libvips/libvips/releases/tag/v8.8.0), so here's a quick overview of what's coming in this new version.
+libvips 8.8 is [now officially released](https://github.com/libvips/libvips/releases/tag/v8.8.0), so here's a quick overview of what's new.
 Check the [ChangeLog](https://github.com/libvips/libvips/blob/master/ChangeLog) if you need more details.